Last updated:

 We will consult with education providers before naming them in an EHCP.

-We will name your or young person’s preferred education provider in the EHCP, unless they are not suitable for your child or young person’s needs.
+We will name your or your young person’s preferred education provider in the EHCP, unless they are not suitable for your child or young person’s needs.

 Moving to a new stage of education